Successfully passed Math/ELAS

 Note: 50% is a pass in your mathematics course, 70% is a pass in each ELAS course.

-- Failed writing or/reading portion of the English language program, you will be required to register for the ELAS/Math Bridging Program in Writing or/Reading, during the next term of registration and must successfully complete and attend the 10-week bridging program, to be eligible for continuation in the Faculty.
+- Failed one ELAS course (typically writing or/reading) portion of the English language program, you will be required to register for the ELAS/Math Bridging Program in Writing or/Reading, during the next term of registration and must successfully complete and attend the 10-week bridging program, to be eligible for continuation in the Faculty.

 - Mathematics grade between 50 - 59%, which is a pass, you may be allowed to continue in a non-degree term (Math/ELASCOND).
 You cannot proceed to the next required math course unless grade is at least 60%.
 You will be required to retake the mathematics course to maintain a 'Good Standing' in the Faculty of Mathematics.
 You must raise your cumulative major average to 60%.
-You must achieve a term grade average of 60% and a minimum grade of 60% in each of the mathematics courses.
+You must achieve a minimum term average (TAV) of 60.0 in the three mathematics/cs courses.
+You must take at least four courses in total and must complete and Pass all courses.

 If you fail to satisfy these conditions after one full-time academic term, you will not be permitted to continue and will be required to withdraw (not eligible to proceed), in the Faculty of Mathematics.